vojale/CBE544-2018.github.io/ASE/Getting_Started/README.md

 python Energy.py
 ```

-Finally, the last line ```python Energy.py``` picks the script you want to run.
+Finally, the last line ```python relax.py``` picks the script you want to run.
 Therefore, you need to change the name of the file depending on which script you are running.
+We will be using this script later in this section for performing surface relaxation calculations on the (001) SrTiO<sub>3</sub> perovskite.

 Let's look at how a typical ASE script is written.
-Open the [`Energy.py`](energy.py) script.
+Open the [`relax.py`](relax.py) script.
 We import all the relevant ASE modules in for this calculation

 ```python
 from espresso import espresso